• Products

 • Alma mater

 Don’t just dive into your client’s investment performance.
 Rather, ask about one of your client’s grandchildren or pets by name.
 Or ask about one of their hobbies.
 By having these types of personal conversations, you’ll build emotional connections.
 You’re conveying to your clients that you’re a good listener and care about the most important things in their lives.
-There’s a good chance they’ll mention you to their friends if the topic of finances comes up.
-In addition to building emotional connections, you can use personal info to build new relationships.
+They may be more likely to mention you to friends if the topic of finances comes up.
+In addition to building emotional connections, you can use personal information to build new relationships.

 Having a more personal connection also makes it easier to ask for personal introductions to people your clients know.